2gacem7/Shifumi/README.md

 Play the Shifumi game on various devices, as it is now fully responsive and adaptable to different screen sizes.

+### Playing Online

+You can play the game online at: [https://2gacem7.github.io/Shifumi/](https://2gacem7.github.io/Shifumi/)

 ### Installing

 Enter in the ./project folder.